FiuuPayment/Cheatsheet-BestPractices-Fiuu_API/README.md

-# Cheatsheet-BestPractices-RazerMS_API
+# Cheatsheet-BestPractices-Fiuu_API

 ## Objective
 This is a cheatsheet for those developers who is frustrated by the lengthy official docs and having a hard time on deciding which option is the best approach to fit their integration requirements.
 This README.md file will be updated from time to time when we discovered new pain point faced by developers during the integration process.
 We welcome every suggestion or enquiry from developers in the form of posting new issue to this repository.

 ### Tips #1.
-Various integration method provided by RazerMS
+Various integration method provided by Fiuu
-RazerMS provides few of the integration methods to suit every business needs.
+Fiuu provides few of the integration methods to suit every business needs.
 #### i.
 Hosted Payment Page
-A hosted solution where customer will be redirected from merchant site to RazerMS hosted page, channel selection will be done on this page before being redirected to each online banking / ewallet page to proceed with the payment authorization or OTP.
+A hosted solution where customer will be redirected from merchant site to Fiuu hosted page, channel selection will be done on this page before being redirected to each online banking / ewallet page to proceed with the payment authorization or OTP.
 After that a success / failure page will be displayed to customer before being redirected back to merchant site.
 #### ii.
 Seamless Integration
 Channel selection will be done in the merchant site which require more integration effort from the developers compared to Hosted Payment Page.
-For card channel the card number will still be input through RazerMS page hence no PCI compliance is required from merchant.
+For card channel the card number will still be input through Fiuu page hence no PCI compliance is required from merchant.
 #### iii.
 Inpage Checkout
 Similar to seamless integration but only support card channel, and the difference compared to seamless integration is the card number input page will be hosted via iFrame on merchant site instead of a popup window.
 #### iv.
 Mobile XDK
 Best for mobile in-app purchase.
 #### v.
 Direct Server Integration
-No UI will be provided by RazerMS, channel selection and card number input will all be done on merchant site, hence require merchant to be PCI compliant.
+No UI will be provided by Fiuu, channel selection and card number input will all be done on merchant site, hence require merchant to be PCI compliant.
 #### vi.
 Recurring API
-No UI will be provided by RazerMS, but it supports recurring payment by any amount at any time.
+No UI will be provided by Fiuu, but it supports recurring payment by any amount at any time.

 #### Comparison Chart
 <p align="center">